Insurance and Financial Information

 Upon leaving our office, you will be provided with a statement of charges and payments for the day.
 After your insurance has reimbursed us for the treatment, you will be billed for any portion remaining or unpaid by your dental plan.

 We realize that everyone’s financial situation is different.
 For our patients’ convenience, we have worked hard to provide a variety of payment options to help you receive the dental care needed with respect to your finances.
-We could give you some payment options that may suit your need.

 - Checks, Money order, Traveller’s checks